 This event will focus on structure, properties, synthesis and interface engineering of materials that are strong candidates for quantum computing, quantum communication, probabilistic and neuromorphic processing devices.
-Emphasis will be on two-dimensional atomic sheet materials, topological materials, strongly-correlated oxides and superlattices, low-dimensional magnets, quantum emitting defects in materials, epitaxial quantum dots as well van der Waals heterostructures.
+Emphasis will be on two-dimensional atomic sheet materials, topological materials, strongly-correlated oxides and superlattices, ferroelectric and ferromagnetic materials, quantum emitting defects in materials, colloidal and epitaxial quantum dots as well van der Waals heterostructures.
 The issues to be addressed in this symposium will be focused around the current state of art in synthesis, structure and property characterization, measurement techniques and progress towards practical device applications and system level demonstrations.